amwolff/gorder/README.md

 ```sh
 go test ./... -bench=. -run=xxx
 ```

-You can add the flag `-benchmem` if you want to see the memory allocations.
+You can add the flag `-benchmem` if you want to see the memory allocations:

 ```sh
 go test ./... -bench=. -run=xxx -benchmem
 ```